bitovi/academy/src/technology-consulting/1-effort.md

 @page learn-technology-consulting/values Outcome Focused Effort
 @parent learn-technology-consulting 1

-@description Learn what activities to prioritize in technology consulting.
-Hint: It's not technology.
+@description Learn what activities to prioritize in technology consulting. **Hint:** It is _not_ technology.

 @body

-## Overview

-There's __a lot__ that goes into building, marketing, and selling a successful technology product.
-Understanding the relative priorities of these activities
-can:

-- Focus your team on the most productive ways of adding value.
-- Help teams in one area appreciate the efforts of other teams.
+## Properly Understood Goals Have Value

+There's _a lot_ that goes into building, marketing, and selling a successful product.
+By appropriately prioritizing each of these activities, your team will be empowered to focus on productivity that adds the most value.
+When every team member understands these higher level goals and priorities, each will be able to appreciate the contributions of those in other areas.
+Everyone will be working towards a common goal.

-With that said, the following are the most important activities to get right (listed in order):
+### The most important activities to get right _(listed in priority order)_:

-1. Goals - Everyone should know what they are trying to accomplish.
+1. **Goals** - Everyone should know what they are trying to accomplish.
-2. Product Management - Processes add value to customers and work towards successful outcomes.
+2. **Product Management** - Processes add value to customers and work towards successful outcomes.
-3. UX & Design - A user experience designed
-   to add value for customers.
+3. **UX & Design** - A user experience designed to add value for customers.
-4. Tools and Technology - Tools that support efficient delivery of the above goals.
+4. **Tools and Technology** - Tools that support efficient delivery of the above goals.

-While it might seem counterintuitive that technology is the least important part of technology delivery, the truth is, __technology is the least important aspect of technology delivery__.
+While it might seem counterintuitive that technology at the bottom of the list, the truth is, **technology is the least important aspect of technology delivery**.

+## _Technology is the least important aspect of technology delivery_

 How can this be?
-You might build a error-free, highly performant, extremely maintainable (flexible) application quickly, but consider what happens to that application if the app:
+You just built an error-free, highly performant, extremely maintainable (flexible) application quickly!

+However, consider what happens to that application if it:

-- has a __terrible user experience__ - Users will be confused.
+- has a **terrible user experience**
+  - Users will be confused, frustrated, or give up.
 The product will fail.
+- is **managed poorly**
-- is __managed poorly__ - Unless you are lucky enough to
-  get the application right on the first try, you will be unable to respond to feedback and quickly iterate.
+  - Unless you are lucky enough to get the application right on the first try, you will be unable to respond to feedback and quickly iterate.
-  The product won't improve and eventually fail.
+    The product won't improve, fall behind, and eventually fail.
-- has __misunderstood goals__ - Progress will be chaotic,
+- has **misunderstood goals**
-  as team members work toward their own purposes.
+  - Progress will be chaotic: team members end up siloed, focusing on individual goals or goals that are misinterpreted in the larger scheme.
-- has the __wrong goals__ - Sometimes the product doesn't
+- has the **wrong goals**
-  fit the market.
+  - Sometimes the product doesn't fit the market.
 No amount of technology changes that.

 Despite all of this, technology choices are
-__very__ important.
-Applications are built on code after all.
-A slow application negatively influences user experience.
+**very** important.
+Applications are built on code after all - a slow application negatively influences user experience.
 An inflexible application won't be able to change direction.

-In this course, there are trainings for all of these activities:
+This course will cover all the afore-mentioned prioritized activities.

-- For __goals__ see [learn-technology-consulting/goals].
+- For **goals** see [learn-technology-consulting/goals].
-- For __product management__ and __UX & Design__ see [learn-technology-consulting/prioritization]. (_We see UX & Design as part of the product management process_).
+- For **product management** and **UX & Design** see [learn-technology-consulting/prioritization]. (_We see UX & Design as part of the product management process_).
-- For __tools and technology__ see [learn-technology-consulting/development].
+- For **tools and technology** see [learn-technology-consulting/development].

-But before embarking on these trainings, it's _critical_ that everyone on the team values outcome over output.
+But **before** embarking on these trainings, it is _critical_ that everyone on the team values outcome over output.

-## Video Evidence
+## Here's some Video Evidence

 In 2014, Bitovi performed a review of its clients against a [checklist](https://github.com/bitovi/checklist) of best practices.
 While far from scientific, the following video goes through the results:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/20ebllexvuc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-In short:
+### To Summarize:

 - A short time to delivery most strongly indicated success.
 - It reaffirms the priorities listed above.

 ## Take Action

-If your product doesn't have:

-- clear goals that create customer value
-- product management organized toward creating customer value
-- design and development tools and technology that rapidly create customer value

-Then start working today to change this!
+If your product doesn't have **clear goals** that create customer value, **product management** organized toward creating customer value, and **design _and_ development tools and technology** that rapidly create customer value, then start working today to change this!

 Being on successful projects is _sublime_.

-__"But wait!"__, you say, __"Easier said than done."__
+### "But wait!", I hear, "Easier said than done!"

 There are likely many obstacles to change: